What do identity thieves want?

 How do they get it?

-- ATMs and point-of-sale keypads-Someone could be watching over your shoulder.
+- ATMs and point-of-sale (POS) keypads - someone could be watching over your shoulder.

 How does Lassen County Federal Credit Union Protect Your Account Information?

-- Our VISA credit and ATM check card are monitored for suspicious or unusual activity.
+- Our VISA credit and VISA debit card are monitored 24/7 for suspicious or unusual activity.

-Call Lassen County Federal Credit Union to if your contact information changes, if you plan to travel overseas, or if you intend to use your card in a way that is unusual for you.
+Call Lassen County Federal Credit Union if your contact information changes, you plan to travel overseas, or if you intend to use your card in a way that is unusual for you.

 How to protect yourself?

 - Identity thieves are not always strangers!
 You can do a lot to protect yourself by keeping your personal information private.
-Don’t give out your passwords or personal identification numbers (PINs); never write them down and leave them in plain view.
-Additionally:
+Do not give out your passwords or personal identification numbers (PIN).
+Never write your PIN down.

-- Regularly monitor your accounts using online banking or by phone
+- Regularly monitor your accounts using Online Banking or Audio Response.

 - Check your credit report at least once a year.
-Log on to www.annualcreditreport.com to order your annual free credit report.
+Log on to www.annualcreditreport.com to order your annual free credit report or access your credit report regulary through the desktop version of Online Banking.

 - Review your credit card and account statements as soon as you receive them to watch for any charges or withdrawals you did not make.